calvinchengyx/dphil_thesis/project_memo/ctsurv_p1_memo.md

 ----------

+# 20241118
+- submitted the confirmation version for feedback.
+- emailed Dorian, asking for his interests in participation.
+- emailed Hai, asking for his advice on this publication - want him to be invovled to provide some feedback as well
+- publication and further revision?

 # 20241103
 for the past week, i finished all variable calculation and survival analysis code, just need to test the survival analysis results and decide to use one. todo